 \subsection{Knowledge Distillation}

 Knowledge distillation~\cite{hinton:2015} aims to train a student model to reproduce the output of a teacher model~\cite{hu:2023}.
 It is commonly employed for model compression, i.e., to develop smaller and faster models capable of maintaining effectiveness at reduced computational effort~\cite{gou:2021}.
-In retrieval tasks, distillation, as seen in works by~\citeauthor{hofstatter:2020}~\cite{hofstatter:2020,hofstatter:2021}, trains bi-encoder models using precomputed relevance scores from a cross-encoder teacher model.
-Although distillation can successfully impart ranking effectiveness to bi-encoders, the use of cross-encoder teachers imposes constraints on the training process due to the computational cost of pre-computing relevance scores for a large set of query-document pairs.
+In retrieval tasks, distillation, as proposed by~\citet{hofstatter:2020,hofstatter:2021}, trains bi-encoder models using pre-computed relevance scores from a cross-encoder teacher model.
+Although distillation can successfully impart ranking effectiveness to bi-encoders, the use of cross-encoder teachers imposes constraints on the training process due to the computational cost of pre-computing relevance scores for a large set of query--document pairs.
 Thus, while distillation produces highly efficient student models, it incurs high computational costs for training.

 Self-distillation is a subfield of knowledge distillation, where the student and teacher models are identical~\cite{hahn:2019}, i.e., leveraging a model's own output to provide a training signal for a refined version of itself.
 The success of this approach is attributed to the rich output distribution, capturing additional information about training examples~\cite{liu:2021}.
-While self-distillation is predominantly applied when teacher and student are trained towards the same task, it can also be used in a transfer setting~\cite{zhou:2022}.
-Here, the pretrained capabilities of the model on a general task are exploited to train a more refined version of itself on a specialized target task.
-Self-distillation reduces the required computational effort, as no additional teacher inference is needed.
+While self-distillation is predominantly applied when the teacher and student models are trained towards the same task, it can also be used in a transfer setting~\cite{zhou:2022}.
+Here, the pre-trained general capabilities of the model are exploited to train a more refined version of itself on a specialized target task.This reduces the required computational effort, as no additional teacher inference is needed.
 We take inspiration from prior work in the literature about self-distillation to apply to the task of ranking.